-Given the specialised equipment and exquisite utensils they will see on display for the making and consuming chocolate as a beverage (the form in which it was first consumed in England in the 1650s), the connection between chocolate and Georgian courtly consumption seems natural.
-But we need to be wary of seeing it just as the preserve of British monarchs and their palace entourages, especially by the middle of the 18th century.
+Chocolate, once an exotic luxury, now a snack-time essential, was first consumed as a beverage in England in the 1650s, so the connection between chocolate and Georgian courtly consumption seems natural.
+But we need to be wary of seeing chocolate just as the preserve of British monarchs and their palace entourages, especially by the middle of the 18th century.

 As with those other new hot drink sensations of the Restoration – tea and coffee – chocolate was first understood not only as a literally outlandish beverage, but as a medicinal wonder-drink.

 In January 1697, John Houghton, apothecary and publisher of the weekly Collection for Improvement of Husbandry and Trade, was offering his own chocolate ‘nuts’ for sale, both plain and spiced, recommending them as “a great helper of bad stomachs, and restorative”.
 This was certainly what Pepys used it for, attempting to soothe his very sore head after Charles II’s coronation on 23 April 1661.

 Recipes also suggest that chocolate consumption, while originating in courtly and diplomatic circles, quickly moved beyond these consumers.
 The earliest known English-language recipes for preparing chocolate as a beverage have strong connections with the Iberian peninsula.